uxtely/ops-utils/orchestration-server/freebsd-autoinstall-iso-maker/README.md

 This is guide for injecting a file into a FreeBSD
 ISO, so it can run an automatic installation.

-**But I don't create them anymore.** That's to say, you can also boot from a normal release ISO and simply download and run the installation script.
+**But I don't create them anymore** because you can also boot from a normal release ISO and download and run the installation script.
 For example, select **Shell** from the initial screen (Install, **Shell**, Live CD) and:
 ```shell
 ifconfig em0 192.0.0.2.111/24